cabforum/cabforum.org/content/posts/2021/2021-02-03-2021-02-03-minutes-of-the-s-mime-certificate-working-group.md

 Each policy will have a Multipurpose/Legacy and Strict variant:

-- **Multipurpose/Legacy**: The Multipurpose profiles create a formal profile and practices for dominant legacy S/MIME types, including multipurpose certficates, and include more flexibility in Subject information and extensions.
+- **Multipurpose/Legacy**: The Multipurpose profiles create a formal profile and practices for dominant legacy S/MIME types, including multipurpose certificates, and include more flexibility in Subject information and extensions.

 - **Strict**: The Strict profiles provide a more streamlined certificate profile dedicated to S/MIME use.
 This is in line with the growing use of specialised Root hierarchies by certificate type (eku).